MicrosoftDocs/dynamics-365-unified-operations-public/articles/finance/general-ledger/dual-currency-for-tax.md

 ## Tax settlement auto-balance in reporting currency

-If tax settlement is not balanced in reporting currency for certain reasons, as the following examples show.

-- Sales tax conversion path is "Accounting currency"
-- Exchange rate change in a single tax settlement period

-The system will automatically generate accounting entries to adjust the tax amount variance and offset it against realized exchange gain/loss account, which is configured in Ledger setup.
+If the tax settlement is not balanced in the reporting currency for certain reason such as the sales tax conversion path is "Accounting currency", or the exchange rate change in a single tax settlement period, thebn the system will automatically generate accounting entries to adjust the tax amount variance and offset it against realized exchange gain/loss account, which is configured in Ledger setup.

-Take the previous example to demonstrate this feature:

-Data in TAXTRANS table at the time point of posting
+Using the the previous example to demonstrate this feature, suppose that the data in TAXTRANS table at the time of posting is as follows.

 | Sales tax conversion parameters | Transaction currency (EUR) | Accounting currency (USD) | Reporting currency (GBP) | Tax currency (GBP) |
 | ------------------------------- | -------------------------- | ------------------------- | ------------------------ | ------------------ |
 | Accounting currency             | 100                        | 111                       | 83                       | **83.25**          |
 | Reporting currency              | 100                        | 111                       | 83                       | **83**             |

-When customer runs the sales tax settlement program at month end, the accounting entry will be
+When you run the sales tax settlement program at month-end, the accounting entry will be as follows:.
 #### Scenario: sales tax conversion = "Accounting currency"

 | Main account           | Transaction currency (GBP) | Accounting currency (USD) | Reporting currency (GBP) |